 Since most of your time at Disney World is spent in the parks, it makes sense to start our list of the must-do’s at Disney World with toddlers inside the parks.

 The most common concern among parents who take toddlers to Disney is that there won’t be any rides for the little ones to enjoy.
 But, this is the furthest thing from the truth.
 Believe it or not, there are lots of rides you can take your toddler on.
 Basically, kids can ride any ride that they are tall enough to ride and that you, as their parents, feel they are ready to experience.
 There are only 21 rides across the entire resort that have height restrictions.
 Everything else is open to kids of all ages, even toddlers!
-(Get a FREE printable list of all the rides with height restrictions, broken down by park from our Travel Resource Library.
-See the box at the bottom for details!)

 At the Magic Kingdom, even the shortest toddlers can ride all but six rides!
 There are more than enough rides in the park to keep the youngest guests entertained for days!
 The following rides are favorites of preschoolers: